-Club La Santa is located in the northwest of Lanzarote.
-Lanzarote is located 130 km from the coast of Africa and it is one of the Canary Islands.
-It´s a small island with clear water, sun and warmth all year round.
-Lanzarote’s spiritual and cultural father, the architect César Manrique, took the initiative many years ago to preserve Lanzarote’s special character.
+Club La Santa is located northwest of Lanzarote.
+Lanzarote is located 130 km from the coast of Africa, and it is one of the Canary Islands.
+It's a small island with clear water, sun and warmth all year round.
+Lanzarote's spiritual and cultural father, the architect César Manrique, took the initiative many years ago to preserve Lanzarote's unique character.
 The result is that although Lanzarote is a relatively small island that survives mainly on tourism, it remains unspoilt and natural.
 Around 290 years ago, a thunderous eruption sent out rivers of lava which covered much of the island.
 In "Montanas del Fuego" (the Fire Mountains), you can still see today how it must have looked just as the lava solidified.
-A wild and rugged landscape that at first glance is black, but slowly takes on other colours including yellow, red and green, depending on the metals and minerals hiding in the ground.
+A wild and rugged landscape that at first glance is black but slowly takes on other colours, including yellow, red and green, depending on the metals and minerals hiding in the ground.

 There is still life in the flames beneath your feet.
 Cinders that can be dug up just a few centimetres below the surface are still too hot to touch.
 Despite Lanzarote's rugged nature, Lanzarote's farmers have learnt how to get the best out of the black volcanic ash, growing onions, potatoes, tomatoes, melons, grapefruit and the best grapes.

-In Lanzarote you can enjoy both the larger towns such as Arrecife and Puerto del Carmen with their many commercial and shopping opportunities, as well as many small villages and fishing hamlets with delicious local tapas and fresh fish.
+In Lanzarote, you can enjoy both the larger towns such as Arrecife and Puerto del Carmen with their many commercial and shopping opportunities and many small villages and fishing hamlets with delicious local tapas and fresh fish.

 Club La Santa's History

 The foundation of Club La Santa was laid in 1968, when the Spanish savings bank La Caja built a resort town on the northeast side of Lanzarote, near the village of La Santa.
-An apartment complex with a total of 400 units was to be rented as tourist apartments, but due to the the oil crisis, the project collapsed before completion.
+An apartment complex with 400 units was to be rented as tourist apartments, but the project collapsed before completion due to the oil crisis.

-For 10 years the resort was desolate and decayed due to lack of maintenance.
+For ten years, the resort was desolate and decayed due to lack of maintenance.

-The owner of Tjæreborg Travel, Ejlif Krogager, also known as the Tjæreborg priest, became aware of the decaying holiday resort and he immediately saw the possibilities.
+The owner of Tjæreborg Travel, Ejlif Krogager, also known as the Tjæreborg priest, became aware of the decaying holiday resort, and he immediately saw the possibilities.
 Krogager wanted to create something new, something that the world had not seen before.
-At a time when the European travel industry mainly focused on beach and nightlife holidays, he wanted to create a resort where sports enthusiasts and active people could combine a holiday with exercise and sport.
+When the European travel industry mainly focused on beach and nightlife holidays, he wanted to create a resort where sports enthusiasts and active people could combine a holiday with exercise and sport.

 After quick negotiations with La Caja, the resort was taken over by Tjæreborg Travel in 1978, and in June 1983, "La Santa Sport", as it was first named, was ready for opening.